dantaeyoung/vue_with_airtable_as_cms/README.md

 This is a port/clone of https://github.com/Kallirroi/airtable_as_cms, ported to Vue.

+For something more complex with a router, views, and a store system with `Vuex`, see https://github.com/dantaeyoung/vue_vuex_router_with_airtable_as_cms.

 ## Getting started with development

 In order to authenticate to Airtable API, you have to create a `.env` file in the root directory.
 Copy `.env.example` to `.env` and fill in the parameters.